qvintillion/peddlenet/docs/DEPLOYMENT-WORKFLOW.md

 ### **Development Workflow**
 - ✅ Always test locally first with `npm run dev:mobile`
-- ✅ Use preview channels for stakeholder review
+- ✅ Use Vercel staging for fast iteration and stakeholder review
+- ✅ Use Firebase preview channels as fallback when needed
 - ✅ Test on multiple devices before staging
 - ✅ Validate staging before production